Understanding spinal fusion surgery

 In September 2017, doctors at the Neuroscience Institute, Virginia Mason Medical Center in Seattle, published a paper in the medical journal Spine.(1) Joined by researchers from Massachusetts General Hospital and the University of Washington, they suggested that patients who have a case review by a team of spinal pain specialists, including physiatrists, anesthesiologists, pain specialists, neurosurgeons, orthopaedic spine surgeons, physical therapists, and nursing staff, and are counseled in the findings of that review, will likely decline having the surgery.

 This is a very interesting study for the patient.
 So let’s break it down a little bit.

 The paper sought to establish a comparison between getting guidance from a multi-discipline and diverse group of health care professionals as opposed to only getting guidance from a surgeon in whether or not they should proceed with spinal fusion.
-What is highlighted is the fact that the patients in this study had ALREADY complex history of prior spinal surgery.
+What is highlighted is the fact that the patients in this study had ALREADY suffered from a complex spinal history of PRIOR spinal surgery.

 In their review and counseling, patients’ were involved in discussions about deciding on surgery, the type of surgery, and to see if they were good candidates for that particular surgery.

 - A total of 137 consecutive patients were reviewed